Quentin McCree

 Do you feel great in the morning but exhausted by the afternoon?
 This midday crash isn't just due to sleep or diet.
-Testosterone levels fluctuate throughout the day, and those shifts can affect energy, mood, and drive.
+Testosterone levels fluctuate throughout the day, and those shifts can affect energy, mood, drive, and even your ability to concentrate.

-A study found that testosterone peaks in the morning and drops as the day progresses.
+Testosterone peaks in the morning and drops as the day progresses.
 For some, this shift is barely noticeable.
-However, certain factors can make the dip more extreme for others, causing low testosterone symptoms like brain fog, low energy, and irritability.
+For others, especially men with existing hormonal imbalances or lifestyle stressors, these fluctuations can exacerbate symptoms like low energy, irritability, or diminished sexual desire.

 What Are Normal Testosterone Levels?

 A normal range for adult men is 300 to 1,000 ng/dL.
 But numbers alone don't tell the whole story.
-Some men feel great at the lower end, while others experience symptoms of low testosterone even when their levels seem fine.
-These levels also fluctuate throughout the day.
-Stress, diet, and sleep can cause temporary dips.
-Some men have testosterone deficiency due to genetics or medical conditions.
+Some men feel energetic and sharp at the lower end, while others experience symptoms of low testosterone even when their levels appear within the normal range.
+These discrepancies often relate to fluctuations in free testosterone and how responsive the body is to hormonal signals throughout the day.

 Testosterone follows a daily rhythm controlled by the pituitary gland and adrenal glands.
 The pituitary gland signals the testes to make testosterone, while the adrenal glands contribute smaller amounts.